ISCI-NCTU/simple_ros_control/README.md

 ```

 Drag the robot arm, and then press **plan and execuate**, you can see the joints and actuators value change in the terminal running **simple_ros_control_main** node.
 The actuator values shown will be passed to the **communication_interface**.
 So you can use these values to write into your motors.

+# Demo 2: EtherCAT
+Come to my seat and turn on the Panasonic A5B drivers, plug the ethercat line in your computer.